MicroEJ/docs/ApplicationDeveloperGuide/managedc/communication.rst

 Calling Java from Managed C
 ---------------------------

-The Core Engine allows to expose Java static methods to Managed C. Functions has to be declared as ``extern`` in the Managed C source code.
+The Core Engine allows to expose Java static methods to Managed C. Functions have to be declared as ``extern`` in the Managed C source code.
 Here is a C source code example:

 .. code:: c